 Peterborough Morris (PM) has a long association with the revival of the Whittlesey Straw Bear.
 This event was revived by the Whittlesea Society in 1980; in particular Brian Kell, who also danced with us.
 We had only recently been formed and were not ready to dance out for the first Straw Bear.
 However PM members Pete Shaw, Pete Stafford-Honeyball, and Geoff Phillipson were there as members of Northampton Morris Men.
 From 1982 to the present day we have danced at every Straw Bear.

 We process on Straw Bear day to the dance "Winster Processional".
 From our position at the front of the procession, we soon found that the usual Winster tune and tempo clashed with that of the Bear Band.
-So we slightly adapted the dance to fit the Bear tune.
+So we adjusted the dance to fit the Bear tune.
 Nowadays, we are usually out of earshot of the Bear Band, but we continue our practice of dancing to the Bear tune.

 In 1980, a single musician, PM member John Riley, played for the Bear.
 Since then, the